wichmann-lab/python-psignifit/docs/examples/priors.md

 custom_priors = {'lambda': prior_lambda}
 ```

-If you are not familiar with function handles and anonymous functions
-in Python3 you can find an [introduction to them here](http://www.programiz.com/python-programming/anonymous-function).

 Note that we did not normalize this prior.
 This is internally done by
 psignifit.

 Most of the times you then have to adjust the bounds of integration as
 well.
 This confines the region psignifit operates on.
 All values outside
 the bounds implicitly have prior probability of 0.

-For our example we set manually the bounds for the lambda prior.
+For our example we set manually the bounds for the lambda parameter

 ```{code-cell} ipython3
 custom_bounds = {